Pastor confessed to killing a father - after pretending to help family look for him

 “I asked him, ‘Are you hiding behind this Jesus stuff,’ and he said ‘Yes, Amen.’
 All he would say to me was, ‘Yes, Amen.’”

-Ms Taylor told The Independent several people in Monroe County had noted to her a possible reason for Mr Crisp’s sudden flash of conscience was that one of his children had threatened to speak up about his involvement in Taylor’s killing.
+BreAnn told The Independent several people in Monroe County had noted to her a possible reason for Crisp’s sudden flash of conscience was that one of his children had threatened to speak up about his involvement in Taylor’s killing.

 “I believe if that’s true, that’s the only reason Eric came forward,” she said.